 Brighton uses a weekly schedule rather than a rotational schedule to better enable students to organize and keep track of their daily lessons.

-Please contact our Principal, Irene McRae, to arrange a virtual meeting to find out more about Brighton and how we can help your child.
+Please contact our Principal, Irene McRae, to arrange a meeting to find out more about Brighton and how we can help your child.